 Pianists on Saturday night were Chris Seresin, an original BLERTA member whose elegant and restrained keyboard playing is a joy always, and Dave Fraser, an old jazz hand and sessions man who took over from Chris later in the piece.
 Introduced as "one of the finest keyboard players in the country" — he is and has been for a long time.

-That's the musical contingent producing the unique BLERTA sound, a mixture of Sonny Rollins, Jagger, Mingus, Zappa, Alan Price and Jeff Murphy, with Chris Seresin's waif-like etheral piano chiming from the spheres.
+That's the musical contingent producing the unique BLERTA sound, a mixture of Sonny Rollins, Jagger, Mingus, Zappa, Alan Price and Geoff Murphy, with Chris Seresin's waif-like etheral piano chiming from the spheres.

 Geoff Murphy's magical 'Bicycle Song' ('everybody's got a bike inside them, yuppar duppa) and 'Mr Bankman'( both would make tremendous singles), Rick Bryant's splendid treatment of another BLERTA original 'This is the Life' and Bernie McGann's haunting and disquieting 'New Plymouth Rock' are some of the highlights.